 From 24 January 2010, reports to the Child Protection Helpline must meet the threshold of ‘risk of significant harm’.
-Where concerns of harm do not meet the significant harm threshold, the referring agency should offer and coordinate assistance or make a referral to other services, using normal referral networks.
+Where concerns of harm do not meet the significant harm threshold, the reporter should offer and coordinate assistance or make a referral to other services, using normal referral networks.

-Reports that have been assessed as not requiring a child protection response are forwarded on to a Community Services Centre (CSC)/Joint Investigative Response Team (JIRT) or Brighter Futures assessment unit for information or further action.
-A proportion of these reports may relate to ROSH matters, however, they do not require a child protection response for reasons such as: they contain information which has been previously reported (and classified as a ROSH report); or they relate to an historical event and the person causing harm no longer has access to the child or young person.
+Reports that have been assessed as not requiring a child protection response are forwarded on to a local Community Services Centre (CSC)/Joint Investigative Response Team (JIRT) or Brighter Futures assessment unit for information or further action.

 This refers to reports that do not meet the ROSH threshold and are assessed as requiring no response at that point in time.